NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/QtWidgets/index.md

 <br>

 - ### Subclasses derived from `QWidget`:
+    - [`QMainWindow`](QMainWindow.md): Provides a framework for building an application's user interface.
     - [`QGroupBox`](QGroupBox.md): Provides a frame, a title on top, and can display various other widgets inside itself.
     - [`QTextEdit`](QTextEdit.md): Displays text and allows the user to edit it.
     - [`QCheckBox`](QCheckBox.md): Toggle button with a checkbox indicator.